liam-kelley/RIR-in-a-Box/datasets/GWA_3DFRONT/README.md

 ```

-Then, run the following script while here:
+Then, run the following script while here: (unless you downloaded the preprocessed 3D-FRONT dataset from me)

 ```bash